 - 1. To update the colour of your preset, you must first select it in the Colour view. - 2.
 In the Tool Presets toolbar, click the Manage Tool Presets 🚳 button. - 3.
-In the Manage Tool Presets dialog box that opens, select the tool preset from the left side of the dialog box. - 4.
-Make any changes you would like to the preset. - 5.
+In the Manage Tool Presets window that opens, select the tool preset from the left side. - 4.
+Make any changes you want to the preset. - 5.
 Click Update.